darthmall/darthmall.net/src/weblog/2023/towards-visibility.md

 ## Visible Skip Link

 Perhaps the most unusual change I made to the design was making the skip link visible in the header.
 Scott O’Hara suggests that [skip links are a workaround](https://www.scottohara.me/blog/2023/03/21/visually-hidden-hack.html) for a missing browser feature: the ability to navigate a page using landmark regions.
-I’d never thought of it that, but as someone who prefers to keep his hands on the homerow of his keyboard as much as possible, I would certainly appreciate some navigation shortcuts like this in my browser.
+I’d never thought of it like that, but as someone who prefers to keep his hands on the homerow of his keyboard as much as possible, I would certainly appreciate some navigation shortcuts like this in my browser.
 That got me thinking that maybe the skip link isn’t just for people relying on assistive technology.

-Especially given the ludicrous size of the headings on my blog posts, I thought that maybe some folks might like a quick way to just jump right past the title and get to the text of the post.
+Especially given the ludicrous size of the headings on my blog posts[^2], I thought that maybe some folks might like a quick way to just jump right past the title and get to the text of the post.
 If nothing else, I had plenty of room in my spartan header that I could just remove the `.visually-hidden` styles from the skip link and it would fit right in to the header.
 It was easy to add it, and I have trouble imagining that it’s doing any harm.

 ## The Lone Instance of Hidden Text